keycloak/keycloak-quickstarts/app-authz-uma-photoz/README.md

     http://localhost:8080/photoz-html5-client

-If everything is correct, you will be redirect to Keycloak login page.
+If everything is correct, you will be redirected to the Keycloak login page.
 You can login to the application with the following credentials:

 * username: jdoe / password: jdoe
 * username: alice / password: alice